Title: Digitisation: Economic and Social Impacts on Rural Areas

 Latvian partners: Baltic Studies Centre, Union "Farmers' Parliament" (Zemnieku Saeima)

-DESIRA aims to improve the capacity of society and political bodies to respond to the challenges that digitisation generates in rural areas, agriculture and forestry, and to provide a comprehensive assessment of both opportunities and threats.
+Aim: DESIRA aimed to improve the capacity of society and political bodies to respond to the challenges that digitisation generates in rural areas, agriculture and forestry, and to provide a comprehensive assessment of both opportunities and threats.

-To achieve its goal, DESIRA wants to build a knowledge and methodological base that makes it easier to assess the past, current and future socio-economic impacts of ICT-related innovation.
-It seeks to embed Responsible Research and Innovation into researchers’, developers’ and users’ practices and policies, and looks to offer mechanisms and tools that will support decision-making on challenges and opportunities related to digitisation.
+To achieve its goal, DESIRA built a knowledge and methodological base that makes it easier to assess the past, current and future socio-economic impacts of ICT-related innovation.
+It sought to embed Responsible Research and Innovation into researchers’, developers’ and users’ practices and policies, and looked to offer mechanisms and tools that would support decision-making on challenges and opportunities related to digitisation.

-These and other goals are to be carried out by:
+These and other goals were carried out by:

 - Mobilising a network of Rural businesses and services, Public Authorities, Citizen groups, Digital technology operators, Farmers, Media and Academics which will be organised together in 20 Living Labs and one EU-level Rural Digitisation Forum (RDF);